 The first time you run

-jovian.commit, you'll be asked to provide an API Key, to securely upload the notebook to your Jovian.ml account.
-You can get the API key from your Jovian.ml profile page after logging in / signing up.
+jovian.commit, you'll be asked to provide an API Key to securely upload the notebook to your Jovian account.
+You can get the API key from your Jovian profile page after logging in / signing up.

-jovian.commit uploads the notebook to your Jovian.ml account, captures the Python environment and creates a shareable link for your notebook as shown above.
+jovian.commit uploads the notebook to your Jovian account, captures the Python environment, and creates a shareable link for your notebook, as shown above.
 You can use this link to share your work and let anyone (including you) run your notebooks and reproduce your work.
 Jovian also includes a powerful commenting interface, so you can discuss & comment on specific parts of your notebook:

 You can do a lot more with the

-Following are some resources to learn about more arithmetic, conditional and logical operations in Python:
+Following are some resources where you can learn about more arithmetic, conditional and logical operations in Python: